minical/stripe-integration/README.md

 A MINOR is when there are significant changes that affect core structures.
 This increment would likely break some 3rd party modules.

-A FEATURE version is when new extensions or features are added (such as a payment gateway, shipping module etc).
+A FEATURE version is when new extensions or features are added (such as a payment gateway, shipping module, etc).
 Updating a feature version is at a low risk of breaking 3rd party modules.

 A PATCH version is when a fix is added, it should be considered safe to update patch versions e.g 1.2.3.4 to 1.2.3.5